jmstipanowich/Movie-Data-Repo/README.md

 ![awesome](https://raw.githubusercontent.com/learn-co-curriculum/dsc-phase-1-project-online/master/awesome.gif)

 All that remains in Phase 1 is to put our newfound data science skills to use with a final project!
 You should expect this project to take between 20 and 25 hours of solid, focused effort.
 If you're done way quicker, go back and dig in deeper or try some of the optional "Level Up" suggestions.
-If you're worried that you're going to get to 30 hrs and still not even have the data imported, reach out to an instructor in Slack ASAP to get some help!
+If you're worried that you're going to get to 30 hours and still not even have the data imported, reach out to an instructor in Slack ASAP to get some help!

 ### Business Problem